MerginMaps/server/README.md

 - 💽 **Sync with database** - Supporting two-way sync of data with PostGIS using [mergin-db-sync](https://github.com/lutraconsulting/mergin-db-sync) tool
 - 👷‍♀️ **Work packages** - Split main database to smaller chunks for teams using [mergin-work-packages](https://github.com/lutraconsulting/mergin-work-packages) tool

+Mergin offers a unique combination of features that other tools do not provide out of the box:

+- relational databases (such as PostGIS or Oracle) are great for keeping a central repository of spatial data, but offline access, versioning and sharing outside of a single organisation are complicated to set up.

+- traditional storage products (like Dropbox or Google Drive) are great for storage of large amounts of data (pictures/videos) and offering offline access, but concurrent access to data (e.g. a single vector layer) is not going to work well.

 ## Quick start

+Try Mergin at https://public.cloudmergin.com/ - the SaaS service run by Lutra Consulting, the makers of Mergin.

 TODO: running with docker